BLS Certification Classes in Chicago, IL

-BLS Certification: American Heart Association (AHA)
+Basic Life Support Certification: American Heart Association (AHA)

-The AHA BLS certification is designed for healthcare providers who require CPR and emergency response training.
+The AHA BLS certification is designed for healthcare providers who require CPR classes and emergency response training.
 This course follows American Heart Association guidelines and is widely accepted in hospitals, clinics, and medical institutions.

 Who should take this course?
 This certification is ideal for: